Mapotempo/optimizer-ortools/README.md

 optimizer-ortools
 ===================

-Compute an optimized solution to the Vehicle Routing Problem with Time Windows using OR-Tools through an HTTP API.
+Compute an optimized solution to the Vehicle Routing Problem with Time Windows using OR-Tools.

 Installation
 ============